Hashan-Samarakkody/FOODIES/README.md

-# RecipeBook - Recipe Management App
+# FOODEIS - Recipe Management App

-Welcome to RecipeBook, a user-friendly Android application developed for mobile application development.
+Welcome to FOODIES, a user-friendly Android application developed for mobile application development.
 This project allows users to discover, share, and manage their recipe collections with ease.
 The application is built using Java and offers a rich set of features for a seamless cooking experience.

 ## Table of Contents
 - [Introduction](#introduction)